ga-dc/wdi5/w09/d03_capybara_acceptance_tests/notes.md

 Acceptance tests are created from user stories.

-What ever it takes to ensure the functionality works.
+Whatever it takes to ensure the functionality works.

 A user story is not considered complete until it has passed its acceptance tests.